Lower School

 Boys participate in games and activities that reinforce skills and expand their knowledge during structured literacy time and differentiated learning groups.
 Centers also allow teachers to target learning to each boy's needs.

-First grade is an important year of foundational academic skills and aims to instill empathy, community, and excitement about learning.
+First grade is an important year of foundational academic skills in elementary school and aims to instill empathy, community, and excitement about learning.
 Boys spend nearly half of the school day in literacy and math instruction, and explore science, art, music, and physical education with specialist teachers.

 The classrooms are full of energy and curiosity as boys develop reading skills and strategies, express themselves in writing, delve into math, and immerse themselves in social studies.